hushkat/hushkat.github.io/_posts/2025-06-30-Industrial-Intrusion.md

 ### Description:

-> “Hexline, we need your help investigating the phishing attack from 3 months ago.
+> Hexline, we need your help investigating the phishing attack from 3 months ago.
 > We believe the threat actor managed to hijack our domain virelia-water.it.com and used it to host some of their infrastructure at the time.
-> Use your OSINT skills to find information about the infrastructure they used during their campaign.”
+> Use your OSINT skills to find information about the infrastructure they used during their campaign.

 ### Objective: